How to Answer Interview Questions About Anger at Work

 Your answer to any question about anger should contain two components.
 First, describe the particular situation that frustrated you, and then explain how you handled that situation.
 The situation should be work-related, and not something that happened in your personal life.
 Keep your explanation brief and to the point.

 When describing the situation, avoid heated words like “hate” or even “angry.”
 Instead, use less intense words to describe your anger, like “frustrated” or “disappointed.”
 This will emphasize that you are not one to lose control in a difficult scenario.
-As you answer, keep your tone even or light - that is, you don't want to seem fired up just recounting the situation.
+As you answer, keep your tone even or light—that is, you don't want to seem fired up just recounting the situation.

 Briefly mention the behavior or event that bothered you, and then move on to the solution.
 Make sure to explain how you handled the situation, with an emphasis on your calm, professional manner in dealing with it.
-For example, if you were frustrated by an employee’s behavior, explain how you met with him or her and provided constructive feedback that led to a positive change in their actions.
+For example, if you were frustrated by an employee’s behavior, explain how you met with them and provided constructive feedback that led to a positive change in their actions.

 Another option for answering this question is to say that you typically do not get angry at work.
 This demonstrates both that you do not lose control at work and that you realize that kind of behavior is inappropriate.
 However, after explaining this, you should still describe a time when you were frustrated or disappointed by something at work, and how you handled it.
 To deny that you ever become frustrated would make you appear insincere.